-That sounds pretty simple right, well, it’s a bit more complicated than that, again depending upon the individual species.
+That sounds pretty simple right?
+Well, it’s a bit more complicated than that, depending upon the individual species.

-For the most part, pruning always stimulates growth, but how severe your pruning is on a plant depends on exactly what you want to happen.
+For the most part, pruning always stimulates growth, but how severely you prune a plant will depend on exactly what you want to happen.

-If a plant has not been regularly pruned and has been left to grow in whatever pattern, that plant may need what is called a severe cutting back which will result in the spring in lots of new shoots fast growth.
+If a plant has not been regularly pruned and has been left to grow in whatever pattern comes naturally, that plant may need what is called a severe cutting back which will result in lots of new shoots and fast growth the following spring.

-Severe pruning (or cutting way back) will result in vigorous growth for a plant, but light pruning will allow slower growth.
+Severe pruning (or cutting way back) will typically result in vigorous growth but light pruning will allow slower growth.

-The argument to prune states that a garden is a managed or controlled environment, and as such, each plant co-exists in regards to other plants in the garden.
+The argument to prune states that a garden is a managed or controlled environment, and as such, each plant co-exists in relation to other plants in the landscape.

-There are times when it is absolutely necessary to prune to encourage healthier growth and healthier rejuvenated shrubs and plants.
+There are times when it is absolutely necessary to prune to encourage healthier growth and to rejuvenate shrubs and plants.
 And then of course, there is the ornamental element.

-Gardeners want a balanced symmetry to their garden plots, borders, and hedges.
-Pruning well will enable that groomed and well cared for look in a garden.
+Gardeners often want a balanced symmetry to their garden plots, borders, and hedges.
+Pruning well will encourage that groomed and well-cared-for look in a garden.

 Of course, successful planting is key here also.

 Knowing how large a plant will eventually become is important.
-There are plants that require much more space than the gardener allowed for them and no amount of pruning will squeeze them into a less than needed space allotment and in fact will truly damage the plant.
+There are plants that require much more space than the gardener allowed for them at planting time and no amount of pruning will squeeze them into a smaller space allotment – and in fact may truly damage the plant.

-We’ve all seen the beautiful tiny bonsai trees, but that is a special plant designed to handle extensive training and careful minute pruning, but many shrubs have a necessary space.
+We’ve all seen the beautiful tiny bonsai trees, but that is a special technique.
+Most garden shrubs have their spacing requirements based on mature dimensions.
 Plan carefully as you plant.

-The argument against disease is that pruning cuts on young plants heal quickly.
+The argument against pruning causing disease is that cuts on young plants typically heal quickly.
 Four or five years of pruning on young establishing plants can get them into a great shape and basic framework that will only require occasional light pruning to maintain.

 Again, knowing your plant and what shape, space and design you want it to have in your garden is important in knowing how and when to prune the plant.

-However, even the most unrestricted and older plants require some form of annual pruning to keep them healthy and productive of fruit and flower.
+However, even the most unrestricted of older plants will benefit some form of annual trimming to keep them healthy and productive of fruit and flower.

-Annual cutting removes old wood to allow young shoots to flourish and become stronger.
+Annual cutting removes old wood to allow young shoots to flourish and become stronger as well as encouraging good airflow to prevent fungal disease from taking hold.
 Flowers, like roses, have larger blooms on young shoots than on old shoots.

-These shoots need to be disposed of by burning to get rid of any infection or disease in the garden.
-Correct pruning is the most essential thing to restoring a sick plant to good health.
+These shoots need to be disposed of in the trash or by burning – if permitted in your locale – to get rid of any infection or disease and prevent its spread in the garden.
+Correct pruning is one of the most essential methods of restoring a sick plant to good health.

-It is accepted theory that the best time to prune is during the dormant times for any plant.
+It is accepted theory that the best time to prune is during the dormant period.
 In most growing zones in the United States this is the period between late fall and early spring.
 Winter pruning stimulates growth, while summer pruning slows it down.

-However, on flowering shrubs, when you want to stimulate the most beautiful flower growth, pruning immediately after flowers die off is the best way to have full and abundant flowering growth the following spring.
-There are some plants that for various reasons are best served by spring, summer and early fall pruning.
+However, on flowering shrubs, when you want to stimulate the most beautiful flower growth, pruning immediately after blooming is the best way to encourage full and abundant flowering growth the following spring.
+There are some plants that for various reasons are best served by spring, summer, and early fall pruning.

 Grapes, birch trees, and maple trees are examples.
-So again, knowing your goal and your plant is essential in successful pruning and knowing when to prune each plant.
+So again, knowing your goal and when to prune your plant is essential for best results.

-Talking with your nursery, consulting online plant information and finding a good basic gardening book on pruning will help you find specific pruning information for every plant you purchase.
+Talking with your nursery, consulting online plant information, or finding a good basic gardening book on pruning will help you find specific information for every plant you purchase.

-Very few tools are needed for normal garden pruning but purchasing quality ones is a solid investment for the amateur gardener.
-There are several important items to have.
+Very few tools are needed for normal garden pruning but purchasing good quality equipment is a solid investment for the amateur gardener.
+There are several important items to have in your toolkit.

 Don’t buy cheap ones!
 They will break and not make the good quality cuts you need in successful pruning.

 The anvil type has a straight edged cutting blade.
-The by pass has a curved blade that cuts against a curved fixed blad and the parrot bill has two curved edge blades that work like scissors.
+The bypass has a curved blade that cuts against a curved fixed blade, and the parrot bill has two curved edge blades that work like scissors.

-When cutting with them, gripping the stem to be pruned off as far back on the blades will ensure a stronger cut and less risk of damaging the tool.
+When cutting with them, gripping the stem to be pruned off as far back on the blades as possible will ensure a stronger cut and poses less risk of damage to the tool.
 These hand pruners are for smaller plants and thinner stems.

-For larger shrubs and small trees, a long handled pruner is essential is cutting the thick stems.
-We use two main types in our home garden, a hand shear with long blade and handles and the long handled pruner.
+For larger shrubs and small trees, a long-handled pruner is essential for cutting the thick stems.
+We use two main types in our home garden, a hand shear with long blade and handles, and the long handled pruner (aka “lopper”).